13 Ways For Proving You Can’t Perform Sedentary Jobs

 It is crucial to provide proof of these issues from your medical records.
 Test findings, statements from your treating doctor outlining your restrictions or limitations, and treatment schedules may be included.

-How Does RFC Relate to Sedentary Work Ability?
+How Does RFC Relate to Sedentary Ability?

 The Social Security Administration (SSA) uses a residual functional capacity (RFC) assessment tool to identify any potential work-related restrictions an applicant may have due to their disability.
 An RFC assesses a candidate’s maximum regularly and continuously achievable performance.